-Permanence and Transparency: Raw and Unedited – My second book of poetry, I decided to publish it as an ebook and give it away for a limited time.
+Permanence and Transparency: Raw and Unedited – Rather than paying an editor to edit my second book of poetry, I decided to publish it as an ebook and give it away.
+You can get your free PDF version of this 80-page book when you sign up for The Creative Side newsletter.
 The poems in this collection follow the same themes as the poems in Incandescent Man Walking.
 Love, mystery, nature, God, and music fill the pages of this book of poems.
-Sorry, this book is currently not available, but I’ll be publishing it to Amazon in the future.
+Get yours free when you subscribe to my mailing list.

 How The Mass Media Really Work: More than two decades ago Professor Pamela J. Shoemaker reviewed 15 introduction to mass communication/media textbooks and concluded that their self-described purpose is to provide a global view of mass communication to neophytes, and their approach is largely descriptive.
 The textbooks contained little information about how media content (1) helps people, government and business leaders achieve their personal and professional goals and (2) reinforces dominant values and institutions.